ArshAli911/Ai-IDE-assistant/README.md

 ## Switching AI Target

-Click the **🤖 gemini** label in the status bar to toggle between Gemini and ChatGPT.
+Click the **gemini** label in the status bar to toggle between Gemini and ChatGPT.
 The switch takes effect on the next prompt.
 Make sure you're logged into whichever target you switch to.

 ---